-Mandalay is one of the most attractive and popular destinations with tourists during your Myanmar tours.
-It is famous for many tourist spots such as: Shwenandaw monastery, Mandalay Hill, Royal Palace, U Bein Bridge, etc. Among famous spots of Mandalay, Kuthodaw Pagoda and Mahamuni Pagoda are always two pagodas that are visited by a large number of foreign tourists.
+Mandalay is one of the most attractive and popular destinations with travelers during their Myanmar tours.
+It is famous for many travel spots such as Shwenandaw monastery, Mandalay Hill, Royal Palace, U Bein Bridge, etc. Among them, Kuthodaw Pagoda and Mahamuni Pagoda are always two Mandalay pagodas which are must-visits for a large number of foreign travelers.

 Kuthodaw Pagoda, the world’s largest book

-Kuthodaw Pagoda is situated at about 274.2 meters from the foot of the Mandalay Hill, to the southeast of the Mandalay Hill.
-The pagoda was built by King Mindon in M.E 1221.
+Kuthodaw Pagoda is at about 274.2 meters from the foot of the Mandalay Hill, to the southeast of the Mandalay Hill.
+King Mindon built this pagoda in M.E 1221.
 Its height is 57.27 meters.
 It was completed along with the construction of three great walls in M.E 1224.
-Within these three walls, in the 5.26 hectares wide precinct, the Buddhist scriptures of the Three Baskets were inscribed on stone slabs and housed in shrines, the total number of the inscriptions being 729.
+Within these three walls, in the 5.26 hectares wide precinct, the Buddhist scriptures of the Three Baskets were inscribed on stone slabs and housed in shrines; the total number of the inscriptions being 729.
 This task of meritorious deed was completed in M.E 1230.
 The inscriptions were inscribed on alabaster slabs of 1.52 meters long, 1.06 meters wide and 0.15 meters thick and about 0.46 meters of the slab was erected in the ground.
 Indochina tours

 The Kuthodaw pagoda comprises of a gilded pagoda, hundreds of shrines housing inscribed marble slabs and several pavilions.
-The pagoda is also called “the world’s largest book”, named after the 729 marble slabs inscribed with Buddhist teachings.
-It is figuratively called the World’s Biggest Book.
-With the public donated money, an ornamental umbrella of stone was offered to shelter each standing inscription slab so as to preserve the inscriptions through time and changes.
+This Mandalay pagoda is also called “the world’s largest book”, named after the 729 marble slabs inscribed with Buddhist teachings.
+With the public donated money, an ornamental umbrella of stone was offered to shelter each standing inscription slab; so as to preserve the inscriptions through time and changes.
 Between one cave-shrine housing the inscription slab and another were systematically grown star-flower trees and Madhuca long folia at equal distances under the supervision of the Moe Bye Sit-ke (Second-in-command of a military unit) in M.E 1254.
 Today visitors to the pagoda can pay obeisance to the Buddha Image, and enjoy sweet recreation beneath the sweet-smelling, cool, shady trees.
-Myanmar tours Packages
+Myanmar package tours

 Mahamuni Pagoda and most highly revered Buddha image of Myanmar